philipcullen93/pands-project/README.md

 Additonally, other analysis techniques may be used to further analyse the data.

 ## Summary of Paper
 The data for this project original comes from "The Use of Multiple Measuremanets in Taxonomic Problems" by R. A. Fisher.
 The paper written in 1936, serves as a foundation for multivariate statisitcs.
 In the paper, Fisher took measurements of three different varients of the Iris flower.
 The Iris flowers used in the study were  *Iris setosa*, *Iris versicolor*, and *Iris virginica*.
 For each flower he measured the petal length (cm), petal width (cm), sepal length (cm), and the sepal width (cm). from this Fisher developed a statiscal method, linear discriminant.
-This method is used to identify a clear combination of features for two or more objects while being able to discriminate between them.
+This method is used to identify a clear combination of features for two or more objects while being able to discriminate between them [1].

 ### Why is this important in data analytics
 Fisher's linear discrimiant statistical model served as the foundation for Linear Disciminant Analysis (LDA), also known as normal discriminant analysis (NDA) or discriminant function analysis (DFA).
 This model is used in machine learning, bioinformatics, and pattern recognicition.
 This allows analysts to take large complex datasets and simplify them while still preserving each classes unique information.
-By doing this it allows for better visualisation and interpretation of highly complex datsets.
+By doing this it allows for better visualisation and interpretation of highly complex datsets [2].

 ## Required Modules
 - sklearn